limblab/proc-aajan/FIU/tutorial_for_zach/README.md

 ## **Step 3: Creating and saving datasets and dataloaders**

 There are two dataset classes available: MLPDataset and TCNDataset.
+Those can be found in data_loading.py.
+**Note**: I initally made really silly names for those classes and called them "OSIMDataset" and "CustomDataset".
+Several datasets are saved as instances of classes, and the corresponding code is necessary to load those datasets; therefore, I've left that code in data_loading.py.
+However, you can ignore this entirely.

 The MLPDataset class is used to make datasets for MLPs.
 Each instance in this dataset is a tuple containing input, output, and frame number.
 Each input/output pair corresponds to a single frame in the video.
 The TCNDataset class is used to make datasets for TCNs.
 Each instance in this dataset is a tuple containing input, output, and frame numbers.
 Each input/output pair corresponds to N frames in the video, where N can be specified in the class instantiation (default = 100).